SHI-Labs/NATTEN/docs/install.md

     Once in the command prompt, make sure your correct Python environment is in the system path.
 If you're using anaconda, you should be able to do `conda activate $YOUR_ENV_NAME`.

-    Then simply confirm you have PyTorch installed, and use our Windows batch script to build:
+    Then confirm you have PyTorch installed, and use our Windows batch script to build:

     ```python
     WindowsBuilder.bat install